Tenderly/tenderly-metamask-snap-simulate-asset-changes/README.md

 # Setup

-Welcome to the setup guide for the Tenderly MetaMask snap.
+Welcome to the setup guide for the Tenderly Simulate Asset Changes Snap.
 In this tutorial, we will guide you through each step to ensure that you are set up correctly.
 Follow the instructions below to get started.

 ## 1. MetaMask Snap Development